 We live in a world where there is an App for pretty much everything.
 We have the world at fingertips.
 Long gone are the days of raging pub debates.
 Often these are quelled in about six seconds thanks to Google.
 With all this time being saved is more convenience what we really need?

 One of my most enduring memories is of my grandmother sat prepping sprouts for the Christmas dinner.
 Quite why she was doing that is beyond me.
-Nobody likes them anyway, right?
-But I guess they are part of Christmas tradition so you have to indulge.
+Nobody likes them anyway.
+But they are part of Christmas tradition, I guess, so you have to indulge.
 She would sit there, with some old black and white movie putting little crosses in the bottom of them.
 To this day I don’t know if that was a cooking aid or had some religious significance.
 I could just google it!
 I’m making my own Christmas dinner this year.
 I’ll probably just buy frozen sprouts.
 You know, to save time.

 Here’s the thing perhaps we shouldn’t be saving time.
 Time is not a commodity you can stockpile.
 I mean I’m sure you’ve all had one of those days where you weren’t working, you had the house to yourself so you did precisely nothing.
 We’ver all been there.
 Do that once in a while and it feels like an utter luxury.
 Do it more than once a month and you feel guilt over wasted time.
 And bumming around watching box sets is a waste of time.